SimonDanisch/FixedSizeDictionaries.jl/README.md

 # FixedSizeDictionaries

 Library which implements a FixedSize variant of Dictionaries.
-These can be stack allocated and have `O(1)` indexing performance without boundcheck It implements most parts of the `Base.Dict` interface.
+These can be stack allocated and have `O(1)` indexing performance without boundcheck.
+It implements most parts of the `Base.Dict` interface.
 This package is useful, when you basically want anonymous composite types.
 You should be a bit carefull with generating a lot of FixedSizeDict's, since